cryptopunksnotdead/awesome-cryptopunks-bubble/PUNKS_V1_HISTORY.md

 Note: This following text was originally copied from the [**V1 and V2 Punk (Wiki) Pages**](https://v1punks.gitbook.io) written I assume all by the pseudonymous Hemba crypto bro millionaire.
-Over time I try to edit more and any help on errors and corrents are more than welcome.
+Over time I try to edit more and any help on errors and corrections are more than welcome.
 Onwards.